Near Commerce City in Adams County, Colorado — The American Mountains (Southwest)

 Erected 2004 by U. S. Fish and Wildlife Service.

 Location.
 39° 49.298′ N, 104° 51.87′ W. Marker is near Commerce City, Colorado, in Adams County.
 Marker can be reached from Havana Street (Wildlife Drive) 0.6 miles north of East 64th Avenue (Wildlife Drive), on the right when traveling north.
-Touch for map.
-Marker is located adjacent to the Rocky Mountain Arsenal National Wildlife Refuge Contact Station parking lot, about 1.8 miles from the Visitor Center.
+Marker is located adjacent to the Rocky Mountain Arsenal National Touch for map.
 Marker is in this post office area: Commerce City CO 80022, United States of America.
+Touch for directions.

 More about this marker.
 Marker is a large metal plaque mounted at ground level on a large boulder.
 Marker is at site of building that was a Rocky Mountain Arsenal U.S. Army support facility.